zechs6437/WeaponAttachmentTrainer/README.md

 This GTAV script allows you to change your selected weapons attachments on the fly.
 It also comes with a hotkey that will toggle your weapons silencer on and off.
 Sick of your silenced pistol and you just want to blast on fools on the streets all loud-like?
 Hit 'O' and remove that bitch.
 That's keyboard 'O' as in "OH MY GOD I DON'T HAVE TO GO TO AMMUNATION ANYMORE TO CHANGE ATTACHMENTS ON MY GUNS".

+This script also allows you to change your weapon skins.
+It also allows you to toggle the DLC skins added in GTAV Title Update 1.27 https://support.rockstargames.com/hc/en-us/articles/205705358--6-10-15-GTAV-Title-Update-1-27-Notes-PS4-Xbox-One-PS3-Xbox-360-PC-

 ## Installation
 Copy WeaponAttachmentTrainer.asi and WeaponAttachmentTrainer.ini to whatever folder your GTAV.EXE resides in.